ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 - Assume that 95% of spouses file jointly, this can be randomly assigned.
 [Nolo]_ Others will file separately.
     * The only spouses we will recognize are [Reference person, Opp-sex spouse] and [Reference person, Same-sex spouse].
     * The reference person will submit the form, the spouse will be listed as the joint filer.
-    * There does not need to be persistance in who files jointly, it can be re-randomly drawn each year.
+    * There does not need to be persistence in who files jointly, it can be re-drawn each year.
-- All other non-married simulants in a household with a W2 or 1099 will file separately, based on the income rules above (e.g., a low-income earner in a house with other earners will be randomly assigned to file or not file independent of others in the household)
+- All other non-married simulants in a household with a W2 or 1099 will file separately, based on the income rules above (e.g., a low-income earner in a house with other earners will be randomly assigned to file or not file, independent of others in the household).
+Please note that simulants can BOTH be claimed as a dependent AND file their own taxes.
 - If the reference person in the household is employed and filing taxes, they will claim all in the house that qualify as a dependent based on these rules:
     * Do not claim a "housemate/roommate" or "other nonrelative" as a dependent
     * The dependent must have lived with the reference person for greater than 1 year